martin-nc/martin-cook-design/src/insights/dont-skip-strategy.md

 1. What do you want the site to do for you?
 2. Who are the users and what do they want?
 3. What is unique about your site?
 4. What content and features would give you what you want, the users what they want, and provide a unique experience?
+This brings questions 1-3 together.

 You might think, "Wait, I don't want to answer boring questions like that.
 I just want to get to the exciting bit of designing and coding and adding content." <strong>But you will answer questions 1 or 2 whether you think about them or not.</strong>